-7 Diving Buoyancy Facts That You Need To Know
+7 Diving Buoyancy Tips That You Need To Know!

-The ‘float at nose level type of weight checks and calculations taught in most mainstream entry-level or diving buoyancy speciality courses are very flawed; typically leaving you grossly over-weighted.
+The ‘float at nose level type of weight checks and calculations taught in most mainstream entry-level or diving buoyancy specialty courses are very flawed; typically leaving you grossly over-weighted.

 Being over-weighted exacerbates your struggle to achieve and maintain neutral buoyancy.

 You need to stay in trim.
 Otherwise, you’ll be unconsciously compensating for negative diving buoyancy as you fin.

 For example, if you’re pushing water downwards and not moving upwards in the water., then you’re wasting energy (and gas!) by propelling to hold a constant depth.